vivaria/edisonrul.ing/docs/source/cards/t/the-puppet-magic-of-dark-ruler.md

 ### Card Rulings

-●Removing monsters on your side of the field from play is not a cost, so the opponent must decide if they want to chain before you select which monsters are to be removed.
+*   Removing monsters on your side of the field from play is not a cost, so the opponent must decide if they want to chain before you select which monsters are to be removed.
 If they chain a card that negates the effect of The Puppet Magic of Dark Ruler you don't remove any monsters.
-●Face-down monsters may be removed from your side of the field.
+*   Face-down monsters may be removed from your side of the field.